Consuelo Montagu, Duchess of Manchester

-Consuelo Montagu, Duchess of Manchester (1853 – 20 November 1909), née María Francisca de la Consolación "Consuelo" Yznaga (also spelled Iznaga by some sources), was a Cuban American heiress who married George, Viscount Mandeville, in 1876.
+Consuelo Montagu, Duchess of Manchester (née María Francisca de la Consolación "Consuelo" Yznaga; 1853 – 20 November 1909) was a Cuban American heiress who married George Montagu, Viscount Mandeville in 1876.
 She became the Duchess of Manchester when her husband succeeded to the dukedom in March 1890.

 Family background

-Consuelo Yznaga was born in 1853, in New York City, the second of four children of diplomat Antonio Modesto Yznaga del Valle (Trinidad, Cuba, Spain, 28 December 1823 – Manhattan, New York, New York County, New York, 28 May 1892) and wife (1850) Ellen Maria Clement of Ravenswood Plantation, Concordia Parish, Louisiana (Upstate New York, 1833 – Natchez, Adams County, Mississippi, 24 January 1908), paternal granddaughter of José Antonio Yznaga y Borrell and wife María Francisca del Valle y Castillo and maternal granddaughter of the steamboat Captain and plantation owner Samuel Clement from Dutchess County, New York, and wife Maria Augusta Little, daughter of William Little and wife Frances Boyd.
-Her father was from an old Cuban family that owned a large plantation (Torre Iznaga) and sugar mills in the vicinity of Trinidad, Cuba; they had connections to several Spanish aristocratic families.
+Consuelo Yznaga was born in 1853, in New York City, the second of four children of diplomat Don Antonio Modesto Yznaga y del Valle and Ellen Maria Clement of Ravenswood Plantation, Concordia Parish, Louisiana.
+She was the paternal granddaughter of José Antonio de Yznaga y Borrell and his wife María Francisca del Valle y Castillo and maternal granddaughter of the steamboat captain and plantation owner Samuel Clement from Dutchess County, New York and Maria Augusta Little, daughter of William Little and wife Frances Boyd.
+Her father was from a Cuban noble family that owned a large plantation, Torre Iznaga, and sugar mills in the vicinity of Trinidad, Cuba; they had connections to several Spanish aristocratic families.

-She grew up at Ravenswood Plantation in Concordia Parish, Louisiana, which she inherited when her parents died.
-Her parents acquired properties in New York and in Newport, Rhode Island, while retaining the plantations in Cuba and Louisiana.
+She grew up at Ravenswood Plantation in Concordia Parish, which she later inherited.
+Her parents also acquired properties in New York and in Newport, Rhode Island.

-Her sister, María de la Natividad "Natica" Yznaga, married Sir John Lister-Kaye, 3rd Baronet (1853–1924) on 5 December 1881.
-Her brother, Fernando Yznaga (1850–1901), was married to Mary Virginia "Jennie" Smith, sister of Alva Smith Vanderbilt Belmont, Consuelo's childhood best friend.
+Her sister, María de la Natividad "Natica" Yznaga, married Sir John Lister-Kaye on 5 December 1881.
+Her brother, Fernando Yznaga, was married to Mary Virginia "Jennie" Smith, sister of Alva Belmont, Consuelo's childhood best friend.
 Vanderbilt's daughter Consuelo Vanderbilt was her god-daughter and named after her.

 Life and activities

-In her teenage years, she became known on New York's social scene as one of the group called the Buccaneers.
-During her marriage, she engaged herself in charitable organizations.
-Poverty was a cause that concerned her, and she was also interested in education and health.
+In her teenage years, she became known on New York's social scene as one of the group known as the Buccaneers.
+She was a renowned beauty, as were her sisters.